BlazeInferno64/NotePlus/README.md

 </a>

 # Status
-NotePlus Version: 4.0 is under development, and would be released soon!
+NotePlus Version 4.0 is under development, and would be released soon!
 Meanwhile if you have feature requests suggestion please open up an issue here!

 # Patch Notes
-NotePlus Version: 3.9 is here!!!
+NotePlus Version 3.9 is here!!!

 1. New Option is here: Now you can directly create a new blank document by clicking on the `New` option present in the file tab, or by pressing `Ctrl` + `Alt` + `J` on your keyboard!
 2. Improved Features & Optimization: NotePlus has been more optimized for various platforms.